quat1024/reshifter/README.md

 ## Algorithm Description

-There was gonna be a fancy algorithm to like rsync the states across but unascribed was like "why not just gzip and chunk it" and that works perfectly fine.
+There was gonna be a fancy algorithm to like, rsync the states across, but unascribed was like "why not just gzip and send it in chunks?" and guess what that works perfectly fine lmao.
+In vanilla I'm already like several orders of magnitude under the chunk threshold hahaha

 The server asks the client for its hash of the state_ids table, and if they differ, the server serializes its table, gzips it, and sends it to the client.
+That's all.